 All behavior detentions will be served with the assigning teacher on Monday through Thursday, with teacher discretion of length of time (not to exceed 30 minutes).
-Teachers will report the detention through PowerSchool.
 Behavior detention time must be served within two school days of the date received.
 If a student does not serve his/her detention at the scheduled time, without prior arrangements, then the detention will be doubled.
 Students may serve detentions before or after school if plans are made with the assigning teacher.